Skip to main content

 What certifications don’t tell you

-From product to system
+From product to waste system

 Instead of asking “Is this product compostable?”, a more relevant question is: “Is this product designed for the system it will end up in?”
 That shift, from product to system, is where certifications become meaningful.
 Not as labels, but as signals of fit.